leodonethat/leodonethat.github.io/_posts/2023-02-13-transforming_ethereum_data_with_dbt.md

 <br>

-This is excellent! our basic setup is working well and we are ready to do some real work.
+This is fantastic news!
+Our basic setup has been successful, and we can now move on to tackling more complex tasks.

 # Updating the logic

-Now it's time to take the [raw data we extracted with Airbyte]({% post_url 2023-01-22-extracting_data_from_ethereum_with_airbyte %}) and transform it.
-This is where dbt truly shines!
+Our next task is transforming the [raw data we extracted with Airbyte]({% post_url 2023-01-22-extracting_data_from_ethereum_with_airbyte %}), and this is where dbt really shines!

 ## Understanding data from Airbyte